romerdev/images-exif/README.md

-# Image EXIF date reader
+# Media EXIF date reader

-Tool for renaming JPEG images to the date of when the picuture was taken.
+Tool for renaming JPEG images and/or video's to the date of when the item was created.

 ## Usage

-Put your JPEG images inside the `/input` folder and run:
+Put your JPEG images and/or video's inside the `/input` folder and run:

     npm run start

-Images that could be renamed are now in the output folder.
+Media that could be renamed are now in the output folder.